.

 WHAT TO DO IN CHELSEA WHEN THE CHELSEA FLOWER SHOW IS IN TOWN

 For five days in May, the royal borough is a hive of activity, as 150,000 people descend on SW3 for the RHS Chelsea Flower Show.
-While ostensibly a chance to swot up on the latest in the horticultural world over a glass of fizz (or two) it’s also a great opportunity to see a little bit more of London’s glitziest neighbourhood, Chelsea.
+While ostensibly a chance to swot up on the latest in the horticultural world over a glass of bubbly, it’s also a great opportunity to see a little bit more of London’s glitziest neighbourhood, Chelsea.

 Synonymous with the rich and the glamorous, Chelsea has a reputation for being, well, a bit posh.
-But it’s not all snooty and the Sloaney ponies are long gone: in fact, this former village is one of the most welcoming in town, with plenty of things to see and do that don’t involve high heels or designer handbags (unless you want them to).
-It’s also very close to our newly revamped pub, The Orange, so do pop in and say hello.
+But it’s not all snooty: in fact, this former village is one of the most welcoming in town, with plenty of things to see and do that don’t involve high heels or designer handbags (unless you want them to).
+It’s also very close to our much-loved Belgravia pub, The Orange, so do pop in and say hello.

-So without further ado, here are 10 things we’d recommend getting up to if you find yourself in the area during the Chelsea Flower Show…
+So without further ado, here is a list of things we’d recommend getting up to if you find yourself in the area during the Chelsea Flower Show

 Image